dproctor/personal-website/books.md

 - Empire of the Summer Moon: Quanah Parker and the Rise and Fall of the Comanches, the Most Powerful Indian Tribe in American History Paperback (S.
   C. Gwynne)
+- The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure Hardcover (Greg Lukianoff, Jonathan Haidt)

 {% for post in site.posts %}